munit85/alass-gui/README.md

 ### Windows

-Download the .zip from [here](https://github.com/0xclockwise/alass-gui/releases).
+Download the .zip from [here](https://github.com/munit85/alass-gui/releases/download/New/alass-gui_1.01.zip).
 It should work out of the box on regular installations of Windows.
 No need to install Python separately.

-## TODO

-- [ ] Tidy up the list of encodings.
-Right now it is just a copy-paste of what is present [here](https://encoding.spec.whatwg.org/), so it is filled with duplicates.
-- [ ] Add the possibility of batch aligning series.